Takeaways from the Trump hush money trial: Ex-publisher details tabloid tactics | KRDO

 “This is a message to Pecker.
 Be nice.
 It’s a message to others,” Conroy said.

-Merchan announced at the end of the day that he would hold a hearing on that motion next Wednesday – the day that court is supposed to be dark for the Trump trial.
+Merchan announced at the end of the day that he would hold a hearing on that motion next Thursday.

-That likely means Trump will have to spend Wednesday afternoon in a downtown Manhattan courtroom, rather than having a full day to leave New York to campaign – or to golf, as Trump did this Wednesday at his club in Bedminster, CNN’s Kristen Holmes reported.

-Trump has two campaign events scheduled for next Wednesday.
-But it appears that Trump will be required to be in court for the 2:15 p.m. hearing unless Merchan waives his appearance.
+If Merchan finds Trump in contempt for violating the gag order, he can fine Trump $1,000 per violation, the maximum under state law, or he could jail him up to 30 days.

 Trump wanted to be elsewhere Thursday, too